MicrosoftDocs/customer-insights/ci-docs/audience-insights/data-unification.md

 ---
 title: "Create a unified view of your customers"
-description: "Go through the data unification process with your data to create a single master dataset of customer profiles." ms.date: 03/10/2022 ms.reviewer: v-wendysmith
+description: "Go through the data unification process with your data to create a single master dataset of account or customer profiles." ms.date: 03/10/2022 ms.reviewer: v-wendysmith